Middle East Conflict

 - We provide Palestinian refugees in Cairo with relief supplies such as hygiene articles and nappies,

-Famine in the Gaza Strip
+Humanitarian catastrophe in the Gaza Strip

 The supply situation in Gaza is dramatic.
 There is a lack of drinking water, food, medical care, electricity, shelter and, above all, security.
 Many people do not know whether they will live to see the next day.